sasadangelo/wp-commerce/README.md

 # WP-Commerce

-WP-Commerce is a ready made website for e-commerce built using Wordpress and Woocommerce already optimized for speed and search engines.
-It is provided with templates for Contact, About Us, Shop, Checkout and Basket pages.
-This website for ecommerce is provided with Storefront theme where you can add your own child theme.
-Best plugins have been chosen to power your website like: W3TCache, Wordpress SEO, Antispam Bee, It is still possible customize it as a normal Wordpress + Woocommerce websites but the work you have to do is extremely low compared to a blank Wordpress + Woocommerce solutions.
+WP-Commerce is a ready made website for e-commerce built using Wordpress and Woocommerce plugin already optimized for speed and search engines.
+It is provided with templates for Contact, About Us, Shop, Checkout, FAQ, Terms&Condition, Payment, Cookie Policy, Shipping and Basket pages.
+This website for ecommerce is provided with Storefront where you can add your own child theme.
+Best plugins have been selected to power your website like: W3TCache, Wordpress SEO, Antispam Bee and others.
+It is still possible customize it as a normal Wordpress + Woocommerce websites but the work you have to do is extremely low compared to a blank Wordpress + Woocommerce solutions.

 ## The Problem